simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 * **Performance**: DDR4 RAM generally offers better performance than DDR3, with higher data transfer rates and lower latency.
 * **Power Efficiency**: DDR4 RAM operates at a lower voltage, which can result in lower power consumption and improved energy efficiency.
-* **Compatibility**: DDR4 RAM is not backward compatible with DDR3 slots, so you'll need to ensure that your motherboard supports DDR4 if you choose this type of RAM.
+* **Compatibility**: DDR4 RAM isn't backward compatible with DDR3 slots, so you'll need to ensure that your motherboard supports DDR4 if you choose this type of RAM.
 * **Availability**: DDR4 RAM is more widely available and commonly used in newer systems, while DDR3 RAM may be more difficult to find.

 Considering these factors, it's recommended to choose DDR4 RAM for your PC build if your motherboard supports it.
 DDR4 offers better performance, power efficiency, and future-proofing for your system.